AnaWaldila/dcad/README.md

  <b>Figure 2:</b> DCAD - Provider Register Window
 </p>

 Second, in principal menu, user can click on "Cadastro" (register) and, after, "Materiais" (materials) to register a material.
 First step is to create a relationship between the material and this provider, i.e., all materials must create a relationship with at least one supplier, necessarily.
 So, the menu "Informações" (information) has a button "Procurar" (search register) and the user can click on the button and find a provider that could creates a relationship with a material.
-After this, the user needs to choose which material wants to register: "Cimento" (cement), "Adição Mineral" (minearl adition), "Agregado Graúdo" (stone), "Agregado Miúno" (send) and "Aditivo Químico" (chemistry adition).
+After this, the user needs to choose which material wants to register: "Cimento" (cement), "Adição Mineral" (minearl adition), "Agregado Graúdo" (coarse aggregate), "Agregado Miúno" (send) and "Aditivo Químico" (chemistry adition).
 For each material, some boxes will open, based on the characteristics of the material.
 For more details, read Reis et al (2016).
 Figure 3 shows the materials register.

 <div>
 <img src="Figures/DCAD_Materials.png" width="80%">